 Step six: Clean the outside of the window

-In order to avoid a streaky appearance, you should clean the window of the microwave with a glass cleaner or a mixture of one part each of rubbing alcohol, one part vinegar and two parts water.
+In order to avoid a streaky appearance, you should clean the window of the microwave with a glass cleaner or a mixture of one part rubbing alcohol, one part vinegar and two parts water.
 Just apply some of the cleaner to your rag or paper towel and that should take care of it.

 Step seven: Wipe down the rest of the outside